 Wilkinson et al. (1987a) surveyed a subset of 64 galaxies of the Malin & Carter catalogue at 20 and 6 cm with the VLA.
 Apart from Fornax A, only two galaxies of their set contained obvious extended radio sources.
-Forty-two per cent of the galaxies were detected, down to a 6-cm flux density limit of about 0.6 mJy.
-This detection rate does not differ significantly from a normal population of mixed elliptical and lenticular galaxies.
-In addition, Wilkinson et al. found that the sample contains objects with a wide variety of optical appearances, suggesting that shell galaxies are not a homogeneous class with uniform physical characteristics.
+42% of the galaxies were detected, down to a 6-cm flux density limit of about 0.6 mJy.
+This detection rate does not differ significantly from normal early-type galaxies.
+In a complete sample of 46 southern 2 Jy radio galaxies at intermediate redshifts (0.05 < z < 0.7) of Ramos Almeida et al. (2011), 35% of galaxies have shells.

 A more interesting discovery was made by Wilkinson et al. (1987b).
 Eight of the previous sample of 64 shell galaxies plus two from Sadler (1984) sample of E and S0 galaxies were detected by IRAS.
-And here comes the discovery: All of these galaxies are also radio sources with 6-cm flux densities $\geq 0.6 \,\mathrm{mJy}$ .
-They noted that according to the binomial distribution, the probability of finding all 10 galaxies at both wavelengths by chance would be 0.1 per cent.
+And here comes the discovery: All of these galaxies are also radio sources with 6-cm flux densities ≥ 0.6 mJy.
+They noted that according to the binomial distribution, the probability of finding all 10 galaxies at both wavelengths by chance would be 0.1%.
 From non-shell galaxies which are detected in the IRAS survey, only 58% are radio sources.
 So, there is a strong radio-infrared correlation for shell galaxies.
 In the tree-dimensional radio-infrared-shell space, no significant correlation is seen in any two dimensions, but a correlation is apparently found if all three are taken together.